GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 - Single device update via PUT or PATCH

 !!!
 Note
     Given the nature of this resource, most of its attributes are not modifiable.
-Edition is limited to attributes `displayName` and `description`.
+Editing is limited to the following attributes: `displayName` and `description`.

-The following sub-section shows an example of fido device retrieval using filters.
+The following subsection shows an example of FIDO device retrieval using filters.

-### Example: querying enrolled Super Gluu devices
+### Example: Querying Enrolled Super Gluu Devices
-Say we are interested in having a list of supergluu devices users have enrolled and whose operating system is **iOS**.
+Say we are interested in having a list of Super Gluu devices users have enrolled and whose operating system is **iOS**.
 In a setting of test mode, we may issue a query like this:

 ```